AdamSpannbauer/python_video_stab/README.md

 ## Installation

 > ```diff
-> + Project recently moved to a beta state.
-> + Please report issues if you install and run into problems.
+> + Please report issues if you install/try to install and run into problems!
 > ```

 Currently only available from this repo.
 Plan to publish to pypi once stable.